SI 2019 Development of the American Economy

 Michela Giorcelli, University of California, Los Angeles and NBER

-Nicola Lacetera, University of Toronto and NBER
+Nicola Lacetera, University of Bologna and NBER

 Astrid Marinoni, Georgia Tech